JamesFHeath/jamesfheathblog_code/Scripts/python_grab_bag_decorators.md

 Decorators are used for tons of purposes, one of my favorite examples is the tenacity library for retrying code after exception, which I have linked in the video description.
 Another common use case is a logging facility for logging decorated functions and their parameters automatically.
 Basically, anywhere you have generic behavior you want your functions to perform, a decorator could be a good choice.
+Links to my blog post on decorators and the video code are in the description.
 I'll see everyone next time.